Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

 - Cases may be dismissed if the finding is held to be unsupported by any evidence.

 Disciplinary Files and Records

 The files of students found guilty of any charge will normally be retained as a disciplinary record for seven years from the date of the letter providing notice of final disciplinary action.
-Files of students who are suspended or expelled will be maintained indefinitely.
+Files of students who are suspended or expelled will be retained.

 Disciplinary records may be voided by the vice president of student services or designee, for good cause, upon written petition of the respondent.
 Factors to be considered in review of such petitions include:

 - The conduct of the student subsequent to the violation.

 - The nature of the violation and the severity of any damage, injury, or harm resulting from it.